 Your company’s story, message architecture, and brand identity should follow your team members everywhere from on-site blog posts to PR opportunities in major media channels.
 You need to keep your company’s identity as unified and consistent as possible.
-As we mentioned earlier, the image you share with the world should be a genuine, authentic, and transparent view into your organization.
+As we mentioned earlier, the image you share with the world should be a genuine, authentic, and transparent view of your organization.

 - Human-to-human connections are the heart of marketing.
 Brand storytelling is a technique that can reinforce these bonds.

 - Stories can give your brand a powerful voice, regardless of whether you’re running an enterprise organization, small business, or startup.